Monday, May 20, 2024

 Candidate Statement

 I moved to Hopkinton in 1995, joining my husband Mike who bought his first house in town in 1991.
-We have found Hopkinton to be a very compassionate, safe, and caring community and we have enjoyed both living and working here.
+We have found Hopkinton to be a very compassionate, safe, and caring community.
+We have enjoyed both living and working here in town.
 After our kids were in full day school I went to work for Hopkinton Public Schools for 9 years, working primarily with our intensive needs students.
-For the past 12 years I have been employed by the Michael Lisnow Respite Center.
-I am inspired by my friends there.
-My husband is a software engineer and has been with Dell/EMC for 25 years.
+For the past 13 years I have been employed by the Michael Lisnow Respite Center.
+I work in a place so full of love.
+It’s amazing.
+My friends there are family.
+My husband is a software engineer and has been with Dell/EMC for 28 years.
 We raised both our children in Hopkinton.
-Dillon is currently a mechanic at Westboro Toyota.
-Colleen is a paralegal at a law firm in Framingham.
+Dillon is an auto mechanic in Berlin N.H.
+He engaged to be married in June.
+Colleen worked as a paralegal before beginning school at Roger Williams School of Law in R.I.

 Candidate Statement